margowang1108/NY-Property-Fraud-Detection/README.md

 Finally, I sort all the records by this final score and explore the top n records.
 To help the investigation I show which of the variables are driving these top-scoring records with a heat map of the variable scores, which can point the investigators to what's making the high score for these top-scoring records.

-This problem is an invented problem to demonstrate the process of building unsupervised fraud models.
-The data set is real and the invented problem is realistic.
-What's lacking the most is the ability to interact with domain experts in order to do proper exclusions and design good/appropriate variables.

 The data can be found here: https://data.cityofnewyork.us/Housing-Development/Property-Valuation-and-Assessment-Data/rgy2-tti8